a-givertzman/js-widget/README.md

 # js-widget
-### JavaScript framework to build object oriented web application
+### JavaScript framework to build object-oriented fast and light web application, easy to test and maintain

 - This is imperative code style
 - Js code looks nice